jWinterDay/di_visualizer/README.md

-# di visualizer cli
+# DI visualizer cli

 ## info
-tool for visualization your di dependencies
+tool for visualization your DI dependencies

-use `@diService` annotation for your class and `@diInject` for fields in your service
+use `@diService` annotation for your service class injected into DI

 and get uml diagram: